Simpson Washing Machines Review

 In general, you can expect the Simpson front loaders to run much more efficiently than top loaders.
 This 8kg model uses only 68L of water per load, and consumes 373kWh in electricity.
 This subsequently gives this model a 4.5 star water rating, with a 3.5 star energy rating.
 Its annual running cost is around $106, based on the Standard Test.
 So, while you may spend more in upfront costs buying a front loader, you may find that in time you could save money through cheaper power bills!
 Considering washing machines are kept for some time, this is very possible.
 For a similar model – but slightly smaller capacity – the Ezi Sensor Front Load SWF12743 has a 7kg capacity and will cost around $86 in energy costs a year.
 Please note, the two models are not available to be purchased at this time.

 - RRP: $869 (8kg model)* and $719 (7kg model)*

 Are Simpson washing machines good value?

-- Simpson top loaders can have a tendency to consume a fair amount of electricity and water, giving them mediocre water and energy ratings
+- Certain Simpson top loaders can have a tendency to consume a fair amount of electricity and water, giving them pretty average water and energy ratings

-- However, Simpson’s front loaders are not that much more to purchase, and boast far better consumption figures
+- However, Simpson’s front loaders are not that much more to purchase, and boast far better water and electricity consumption figures

 - Generally, both are quite light on nifty features, lending to its cheap prices